Info for International Admitted Students

 The spouse or child (under the age of 21) of an F-1 student may apply to enter the United States on F-2 status and may be admitted into the United States for the same length of time as the F-1 student.
 However, as per visa regulations, individuals on F-2 status are never allowed to be employed and cannot study full-time at post-secondary level.
 F-2 minor children must comply with compulsory education requirements in attending kindergarten through 12th grade.
 Any student wishing to bring a spouse and/or children to the U.S. will be required to showcase further financial proof during the I-20 process, as follows:

 In addition to this financial proof, please submit a copy of the spouse’s and/or childrens’ passports to the International Admissions Counselor.
-Once enrolled at the BAC and once successfully in Boston, F-1 students and their F-2 dependents will have advising support from the BAC’s International Student Advisor, Maria Jenkins.
+Once enrolled at the BAC and once successfully in Boston, F-1 students and their F-2 dependents will have advising support from the BAC’s International Student Services (ISS).

 After the initial I-20 is processed, Canadian citizens will not be required to schedule a visa appointment at a U.S. Embassy.
 Rather, the visa interview will occur at the U.S. Port of Entry (at airport or on the U.S. border) on the day you travel to the United States.
 Therefore, be sure to have all Certificate of Eligibility (I-20) and other required documentation in-hand when travelling.

 It is very important that you use your Form I-20 to seek admission to the US on F-1 status; you cannot enter the US on a B-2 tourist visa and change to F-1 visa status after you arrive.
 You also cannot enter the U.S. on a visa waiver and change to F-1 status after your arrival.
-Therefore, please double-check the visa stamp you receive at the Port of Entry.
-Should you enter on a B-2 status or another status other than F-1, please visit the International Student Advisor, Maria Jenkins, at the BAC right away.
+Therefore, upon arrival please download your form I-94 to make sure you were admitted to the US on F-1 status.
+Should you enter on a status other than F-1 please contact the International Student Services office right away.

 Traveling to the United States